 Besides, the alternative is much more costly.

-You definitely know the shortcomings of your existing system and understand the headaches you’ll keep getting if you decide to maintain your legacy healthcare solution:
+You definitely know the shortcomings of your existing system and understand the headaches you’ll keep getting if you decide to maintain and support your legacy healthcare solution:

 - Different parts of the system were designed by different teams and, while they are still mission-critical, maintaining them is close to impossible.